Brooke Shields: Postpartum depression

 Between April and May 2005, Shields spoke to magazines (such as Guideposts) and appeared on The Oprah Winfrey Show to publicize her battle with postpartum depression, an experience that included depression, thoughts of suicide, an inability to respond to her baby's needs and delayed maternal bonding.
 Her book, Down Came the Rain, discusses her experience, contributing to a greater public awareness of postpartum depression.

 In May 2005, actor Tom Cruise—a Scientologist whose beliefs frown upon psychiatry—condemned Shields, both personally and professionally, for using and speaking in favor of the antidepressant drug Paxil.
-As Cruise said, "Here is a woman and I care about Brooke Shields, because I think she is an incredibly talented woman, you look at [and think], where has her career gone?"
+As Cruise said, "I care about Brooke Shields.
+I think here is a wonderful and talented woman.
+And I want to see her do well.
+And I know that psychiatry is a pseudoscience."
 Shields responded that Cruise's remarks on antidepressants were "irresponsible" and "dangerous".
 She also argued that he should "stick to fighting aliens" (a reference to Cruise's role in War of the Worlds as well as some of the more esoteric aspects of Scientology doctrine and teachings), "and let mothers decide the best way to treat postpartum depression."
 Shields responded to a further attack by Cruise with an op-ed titled "War of Words", published in The New York Times on July 1, 2005, in which she made an individual case for the medication and stated: "In a strange way, it was comforting to me when my obstetrician told me that my feelings of extreme despair and my suicidal thoughts were directly tied to a biochemical shift in my body.
 Once we admit that postpartum is a serious medical condition, then the treatment becomes more available and socially acceptable.
 With a doctor's care, I have since tapered off the medication but, without it, I wouldn't have become the loving parent I am today."
 On August 31, 2006, according to USA Today, Cruise apologized in person to Shields for the incident; she accepted the apology, saying it was "heartfelt".
 That November, she and her husband attended Cruise's wedding to Katie Holmes.